 As you may know the key point to a healthy low carb or keto diet is moderate protein, high-fat, really low carbohydrate intake.

-The main concern is that eating a high-protein diet is that it may decrease bone health and damage kidneys.
+The primary concern is that eating a high-protein diet is that it may decrease bone health and damage kidneys.
 There is no clear linking between higher protein intake and renal diseases in healthy people.
-Some researches show that there is a link between the persons with pre-existent renal disease.
+Some researches show that there is a link between the individuals with the pre-existent renal disease.

-Also linking high-protein to osteoporosis is a misconception and recent studies show that dietary protein is actually good for healthy bones.
-Relatively high protein intake, including animal sources increase mineral mass and reduce the osteoporotic fractures.
-Actually studies show that dietary protein works with calcium to improve calcium retention and bone metabolism.
+Also linking high-protein to osteoporosis is a misconception, and recent studies demonstrate that dietary protein is actually good for healthy bones.
+Relatively high protein intake, including animal sources, increase mineral mass and reduce the osteoporotic fractures.
+Studies show that dietary protein works with calcium to improve calcium retention and bone metabolism.

 How to get enough protein in your diet eating real foods?

-The best protein sources are grass-fed meats, animal organs, eggs, fish, dairy products (full fat of course, say no milk).
-If you are eating those you might get all the important amino acids that your body needs to work properly.
+The best protein sources are grass-fed meats, animal organs, eggs, fish, dairy products (full fat, of course, say no to milk).
+If you are eating those, you might get all the necessary amino acids that your body needs to work properly.